 - Unexplained changes in behavior

 Neglect is considered abuse under the California Elder Abuse and Dependent Adult Civil Protection Act.
-Financial abuse is also considered a form of elder abuse, and can be as simple as a hospital staff member who steals toiletries from residents or as complicated as investment fraud.
+Financial abuse is also considered a form of elder abuse.
+Abuse can be as simple as a hospital staff member stealing toiletries from residents or as complicated as investment fraud.

 Suffering Elder Abuse?
 We Represent Seniors in San Jose and the Surrounding Areas

 To schedule a free consultation, call us today at (408) 956-6949 or fill out our online form.
-We handle injury cases on a contingency fee basis, which means that you pay us nothing unless you recover compensation.
-Contact us today to see how we can help you.
+We handle injury cases on a contingency fee basis.
+This means that you pay us nothing unless you recover compensation.